 leFoulard attaches great importance to a resource-friendly and socially fair production of the silk scarf collection.

 The supplier of the silk is the Società Serica Trudel in Italy.
 The silk manufacturer is well known worldwide for its certified and high-quality silk fabrics.

 The printing process

-The color patterns are printed by hand on pure silk twill in the last silk printing plant of Switzerland using the original screen printing method.
+The color patterns are printed by hand on pure silk twill in the last silk printing factory of Switzerland using the original screen printing method.
+The Altra Management AG (Textil) ex.
 Mitloedi Textildruck AG is responsible for both the upholstery of the raw material and the screen printing process.
 The manufactory is committed to a social, ecological and resource-saving production.

 The screen printing process guarantees, in contrast to today's common digital printing, a clear pattern drawing on the front and back of the silk scarf.

 Mitloedi Textildruck AG only uses Oeko-Tex® Standard 100 certified, wash-resistant and skin-friendly screen printing inks that are neither harmful to health nor allergenic.

-The final manufacture of the silk scarfs.
+The final manufacture of the silk scarfs is carried out by the Fritsche AG in the Swiss canton of Appenzell Innerrhoden.
 The cloths are attached to a roller blind, the hem is rolled up and sewn together by hand.
 After that the labels are sewn on.

+Only a few women in Appenzell still master this craft today.
 Due to the costly work involved, this craft is threatened with extinction.